acou12/iris/src/lib/content/algorithms/graph-algorithms/graph-algorithms.md

 # Properties

-Graphs are the first data structures that we have come across which have two separate, semi-independent sizes: the number of nodes and the number of edges.
+A graph is the first data structures that we have come across which has two separate, semi-independent sizes: the number of nodes and the number of edges.
 It is possible for a graph to have a large number of nodes, but not many edges, or vice versa; furthermore, edges can be clustered in certain parts of the graphs, such that the degree of one node is much larger than another.
-These facts slightly complicate our desire to determine the runtime complexity of graph algorihms.
-Still, it is possible to use some bounds to make this analysis easier.
+These facts slightly complicate our desire to determine the runtime complexity of graph algorithms.
+It may seem like an algorithm that operates on many nodes and their neighbors would have a runtime expressed only through some complicated combination of sums.
+As it turns out, however, it is possible to use some bounds to make this analysis easier.

 The first important fact is that the number of edges can only be so large relative to the number of nodes.
-Imagine trying to fill in a graph with $n$ nodes with as many edges as possible (known as a **complete graph**).
+Imagine trying to fill in a graph with $n$ nodes with as many edges as possible.
 We can start at node $1$, connecting it to every other node, giving $n - 1$ edges.
 Then, we can connect node $2$ to every other edge.
 We have already added the edge $(1, 2)$ before, so we only get $n - 2$ more edges from this action.
-Continuing this, we see that a graph with $n$ nodes can have at most
+Continuing this until we have no more edges to add yields what is called a **complete graph**.
+The number of edges in this graph is

 $$
-\sum_{i=1}^{n} (n - i) = \sum_{j=0}^{n-1} i = \frac{n(n-1)}{2}
+\sum_{i=1}^{n} (n - i) = \sum_{j=0}^{n-1} j = \frac{n(n-1)}{2}
 $$

-edges.
 Less precisely, but more importantly, **an $n$-node graph can have at most $\Theta(n^2)$ edges**.
+This allows us to upper bound certain quantities which contain both $V$ and $E$ in terms of just $E$, which can be useful if the precise edge structure of a graph is not known.

+For instance, suppose a graph algorithm takes $\Theta(V^2 + E^2)$ time.
+Since $E$ can be as low as zero, the algorithm takes at least $\Omega(V^2)$ time, but from our upper bound, the algorithm takes at most $O(V^2 + V^4) = O(V^4)$ time.

 Another common workflow when working with graphs is doing some operation on every neighbor of every node.
 As we mentioned, the degree is free to vary wildly throughout a graph, so it is useful to have a bound on the total sum of all of these degrees, which the next lemma provides.